ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 ### Detecting Unwanted Location Tracking

-There are three main ways that the DULT protocol should assist victims in detecting potentially unwanted location tracking: 1) active scanning, 2) passive scanning, and 3) tracking tag alerts.
+There are four ways that the DULT protocol should assist victims in detecting potentially unwanted location tracking: 1) active scanning, 2) passive scanning, 3) tracking tag alerts, and 4) crowdsourced network activities logs.

 #### Active Scanning